 Introduction & Context

 The Weber number We is a dimensionless group that quantifies the ratio of disruptive hydrodynamic stresses to the cohesive interfacial stress acting on a droplet.
-In high-pressure valve or rotor–stator homogenisers it is the key scaling parameter used to predict whether the supplied mechanical energy is sufficient to overcome the Laplace pressure and cause droplet break-up.
-Process engineers use We to size equipment, set operating pressure, select surfactant systems, and guarantee the final droplet-size distribution without resorting to costly trial-and-error campaigns.
+In high‑pressure valve or rotor–stator homogenisers it is the key scaling parameter used to predict droplet‑size reduction, determining whether the supplied mechanical energy is sufficient to overcome the Laplace pressure and cause droplet break‑up—a consideration directly linked to the energy efficiency of homogenization.
+Process engineers use We to size equipment, set operating pressure, select surfactant systems, and guarantee the final droplet‑size distribution without resorting to costly trial‑and‑error campaigns.

 Methodology & Formulas